jinjagit/chess/README.md

 A move list (both native and PGN format) is created as a game progresses.
 The piece that moved is disambiguated in PGN format, when needed (e.g. 'Nbd7', rather than simply 'Nd7').
 Checks, checkmate, stalemate, en-passant and pawn promotion are all correctly formatted in the PGN record.

 Legal moves, if any, are highlighted (green squares) when a piece is 'lifted'.
 A 'ghost' piece remains on the originating square while a piece is 'lifted'.
 The king's square is highlighted (red) if in check (or checkmate).
 The last move originating and final squares are highlighted (yellow).
+On pawn promotion, the player is presented with a choice of Queen, Rook, Bishop, or Knight (click-able).

 ### To do next:
   * draw by insufficient material